harleydutton/tabula-rasa/README.md

 - should be augmented by electronics but not require them (links et al)

 ### Formatting Decisions
-- include one definition and two examples for everything
+- include one definition and at least one example for everything
-- there should be a table of contents
+- there should be a table of contents and links to everything
+- charts/tables should each have their own pages so they are easy to print
+- no details-summary blocks
+- `formulas and other super mechanical things (like definitions?) should be monospace`
+- > use block quotes for stories/examples/quotes

 ### TO-DO
 - [ ] record the good ideas from old versions and remove the rest of them